muonorb/Disaster-Rescue-application/README.md

 ## Contact

-For inquiries or to request the source code, please contact me via Email
+For inquiries or to request the source code, please contact me